 Waterways treatment is critically important to support Natures ecology so its biodiversity is optimised and available as the essential treatment process when needed, particularly around peak rainfall events.
 Wetlands play a very important role in biological treatment for nutrient removal / absorption that is usually in solution where a wetland mostly provide a healthy water source or as transition into other water cycle processes like infiltration for soil hydration, aquifer recharge and mitigating flood effects.

-These conditions are responsible for teh likes of oxygen depletion, temperature changes and biological interference as disturbances in the water from competing processes that may also support algal growth further depleting the oxygen demand and other effects.
+These conditions are responsible for the likes of oxygen depletion, temperature changes and biological interference as disturbances in the water from competing processes that may also support algal growth further competing for oxygen demand and other effects.

 The use of waterway discharges are a part of the natural water cycle but the water quality improvements before release are crucial to the environment and the ecology representing natures biodiversity in streams, wetlands, lagoons, lakes, aquifers and ocean outlets.

 All to often a wetland in a WSUD framework substitutes for a whole of catchment stormwater treatment device.
 This practice has proven to be unsustainable and misguided economics in contrast to the SPARKLE | WATER philosophy and product solutions design around a micro distributed catchment model (MDCM) with networked devices treating surface water flows near where rainwater falls.
 The SPARKLE | WATER approach begins at the top of a catchment and with a treatment train designed for contaminate load step reductions for all major contaminates otherwise affecting and over reliance on Nature's processes.
 The SPARKLE | WATER treatment train in the MDCM stands ahead of WSUD which supports nature biological processes in the water cycle more effectively and at lower economic costs.